RWE joins forces with Equinor, Hydro to bid for Norway's offshore wind

-Sustainable BusinessRWE joins forces with Equinor, Hydro to bid for Norway's offshore wind

-German energy company RWE (RWEG.DE) has teamed up with Norwegian peer Equinor (EQNR.OL) and metals maker Norsk Hydro (NHY.OL) to take part in Norway's first offshore wind tender, the companies said on Wednesday.
+OSLO (Reuters) - German energy company RWE has teamed up with Norwegian peer Equinor and metals maker Norsk Hydro to take part in Norway’s first offshore wind tender, the companies said on Wednesday.

 The acreage on offer is known as Soerlige Nordsjoe II, which borders the Danish sector of the North Sea.
 “The area ... is ideally located for the supply of electricity to Europe,” the three companies said in a statement.